prajwel/aafitrans/README.md

 - `TypeError`: If input type of `source` or `target` is not supported.
 - `ValueError`: If it cannot find more than 3 stars on any input.
 - `MaxIterError`: If no transformation is found.

-## Caveat

-**Reflection/flip**: When using the `find_transform` function with the `ttype` parameter set to `'euclidean'` or `'similarity'`, it is important to note that if the correct transform between the source and target lists involves a reflection (flip), the function may fail or produce unexpected results.
-This behaviour is caused by the Umeyama algorithm (Umeyama, 1991) from `scikit-image` utilised for estimating `'euclidean'` or `'similarity'` transformations.
-The algorithm deliberately avoids solutions that require reflection.